jimmycgz/elastic-stack-fleet-docker-compose/ansible/README.md

 ## Role Variables

-The following variables need to be passed to the playbook:
+The following variables need to be set in the .env file in the pre-stack directory:

+- `AUTH_METHOD`: Set to 'api_key' or 'basic_auth' to specify the authentication method
-- `elk_kibana_host`: The URL of your Kibana instance
+- `ELK_KIBANA_HOST`: The URL of your Kibana instance
-- `fleet_host`: The URL of your Fleet server
+- `FLEET_HOST`: The URL of your Fleet server
-- `elk_api_key`: The API key for authentication
-- `stack_version`: The version of the Elastic Stack you're using
+- `STACK_VERSION`: The version of the Elastic Stack you're using

-These variables are sourced from the .env file in the pre-stack directory.
+**Scenario A: When using API Key authentication**
+- `ELK_API_KEY`: The API key for authentication

+**Scenario B: When using Basic Auth authentication**
+- `ELK_USERNAME`: The username for Basic Auth
+- `ELK_PASSWORD`: The password for Basic Auth

 ## Usage